pkardas/notes/books/pragmatic-programmer.md

 semaphore and the use it to control some other resource.

 **Random failures are often concurrency issues.** Whenever tow or more instances or your code can access some resource at the same time, you are looking at a potential problem.

+**Use actors for concurrency without shared state.** Actors execute concurrently, asynchronously and share nothing.
+An actor is an independent virtual processor with its own local state.
+Each actor has a mailbox.
+WHen a message appears in the mailbox and the actor is idle, it kicks into life and processes the message.
+When it finishes processing, it processes another message in the mailbox, or goes back to sleep.

+**Use blackboards to coordinate workflow.** Order of data arrival is irrelevant - when a fact is posted it can trigger the appropriate rules.
+The output of any rules can post to the backboard and cause the triggering of yet more applicable rules.